Assise sur la ligece: Usage

 The situation evolved in the second quarter of the century with the establishment of baronial dynasties.
 Magnates—such as Raynald of Châtillon, Lord of Transjordan, and Count Raymond III of Tripoli, prince of Galilee—often acted as autonomous rulers.
 Royal powers were abrogated, and governance was undertaken effectively within the feudatories.
 What central control remained was exercised at the High Court.
-Only the 13th-century jurists of Jerusalem used this term, curia regis was more common in Europe.
+Only the 13th-century jurists of Jerusalem used this term; curia regis was more common in Europe.
 These were meetings between the king and his tenants in chief.
 Over time, the duty of the vassal to give counsel developed into a privilege and ultimately the legitimacy of the monarch depended on the agreement of the court.
 In practice, the High Court comprised the great barons and the king's direct vassals.
 In law, a quorum was the king and three tenants-in-chief.
-The 1162 the assise sur la ligece theoretically expanded the court's membership to all 600 or more fief-holders, making them all peers.
+In 1162, assise sur la ligece theoretically expanded the court's membership to all 600 or more fief-holders, making them all peers.
 All those who paid homage directly to the king were now members of the Haute Cour of Jerusalem.
 The heads of the military orders joined them by the end of the 12th century, and the Italian communes in the 13th century.
 The leaders of the Third Crusade ignored the monarchy of Jerusalem; the kings of England and France agreed on the division of future conquests as if there was no need to take into account the nobility of the crusader states.
 Joshua Prawer considered the rapid offering of the throne to Conrad of Montferrat in 1190 and then Henry II of Champagne in 1192, demonstrated the weakness of the crown of Jerusalem.
-This was given legal effect by Baldwin IV's will stipulating if Baldwin V died a minor, the pope, the kings of England and France, and the Holy Roman emperor should select the successor.
+This was given legal effect by Baldwin IV's will stipulate if Baldwin V died a minor, the pope, the kings of England and France, and the Holy Roman emperor should select the successor.